Home CPE Acceptance EA EA Inactive Status

 Maintaining your Inactive Retirement status

---Use Form 8554 Application for Renewal of Enrollment to Practice Before the Internal Revenue Service--checkbox “I want approval to remain or be placed into Inactive Retirement status.”
+Use Form 8554 Application for Renewal of Enrollment to Practice Before the Internal Revenue Service–checkbox “I want approval to remain or be placed into Inactive Retirement status,” and pay the renewal fee.
 This renewal form is due every three years based on the last number of your social security number, whether you are active or inactive.

 Restrictions